Lent for Kids

 • A wooden cross that you can nail things to, wherever you would normally put up a Christmas tree, and up to about the same size as a Christmas tree.
 (You might even use a Christmas tree stand to hold it up.)

 • I took some fallen maple branches from our yard that God provided and I cut them to make the shaft and crossbar for a cross about 5.5′ high and 3′ wide.
 I carved some notches in the pieces to help them fit together, and I got some sisal rope from Menards for $4 to tie them together.
-The pieces sit compactly disassembled in our garage when not in use.
+If needed, I can easily disassemble it for compact storage when not in use, but in practice I just keep it tied together and propped up behind our garage freezer.
+(It can be used at other times of year as desired too, like to decorate your yard for All Saints Eve.)

-• 1st S. in Lent: Kids get out Sword of the Spirit toys (optionally rest of armor of God also).
+• 1st S. in Lent: Kids get out Sword of the Spirit toys (and optionally the rest of the armor of God).

-• Instruct kids to use it responsibly in service to God and in love for their neighbor against the forces of darkness.
+• Instruct kids to use them responsibly in service to God and in love for their neighbor against the forces of darkness.

 • Kids can keep these with them throughout the season as their special Lenten equipment for spiritual warfare.